videlalvaro/rabbitmq-stream/README.md

 - `local`: returns the stream queue that is local to the node where the HTTP call is made.
 - `random`: returns a random stream queue from the queues belonging to the `exchange` stream.
+- If the parameter is not present, then it returns all the stream queues for the `exchange` of `vhost`.

 ## Running the examples ##